marcellodibello/law-source/content/post/algorithms-criminal-justice.md

 individuals for the minority group will be greater on a per capita basis than the costs of coercing majority group members (1113).

-This observation has an important consequence.
+This observation has an important consequence:
-If decision thresholds should be set at a socially efficient level balancing costs and benefits of pre-trial coercion, and if the costs of coercion are higher for blacks than for whites because of uneven spillover effects, then the standard for imposing corecion must be more stringent for blacks than for whites, other things equal.
-As Huq writes:

 >   accounting for both the immediate and spillover costs of crime control when its immediate benefits are small conduces to a bifurcated risk threshold—one rule for the majority, and one for minority (1131).

+In other words, if decision thresholds should be set at a socially efficient level balancing the costs and benefits of pre-trial coercion, and if the costs of coercion are higher for blacks than for whites because of uneven spillover effects, then the standard for imposing coercion must be *more stringent* for blacks than for whites, other things equal.

-This argument has the merit of locating the question of algorithmic fairness in the context of racial stratification without narrowly focusing on equality metrics.
-But, as a consequentialism argument, it essentially ignores comparative, fairness-based considerations.
+This is a powerful argument.
+The emphasis on spillover costs has the merit of broadening the discussion about algorithmic fairness beyond a narrow focus on different equality metrics.
+Cost/benefit analysis offers a more principled way to think about the issue.
+But there are complications.

+First, Huq emphasizes negative spillover effects and externalities, but he believes these are less relevant in the case of serious crimes:

+> ... to focus
+solely on the immediate costs and benefits of a coercive intervention and to ignore externalities ... seems a plausible approach with serious crimes, where externalities are dwarfed by immediate costs and benefits (1113).

+When negative externalities can be ignored, the same threshold should presumably be imposed for whites and blacks for pre-trial coercion, other things being equal.
+But is this true of serious crimes?
+Serious crimes in some communities might have greater net spillover costs than in other communities.
+A wealthier family can more easily cope with the loss of an adult figure than a less wealthy family.

-Presumbly, Huq would say that coercing non-reoffender blacks at much higer rates than non-reoffenders whites is justified provided the coercion has positive net benefits for the black community as a whole.
-In this context, the difference between reoffeders and non-reoffenders has limited significance:
+Huq's consequentialist framework would mandate that a *less* stringent threshold apply for algorithm-based coercion meant to prevent serious crimes in black communities so long as the prevention of serious crime in black communites has greater net benefits.
+On this view, coercing blacks at much higer rates than whites is justified provided coercion has positive net benefits for both communities.

+The second complication is that the costs/benefit framework makes little difference between reoffenders and non-reoffenders.
+Huq's utilitarian calculus is not sensitive to this difference:

 > there is no
 particular reason to believe that any of these spillover costs are less if